 Heading into June we are focused on three key areas that may impact mortgage rates heading into summer.

 - The Fed: Remember December 2018 when the Fed hiked rates?
-Now we’re hearing analyst say the Fed is going to have to lower two – three times in 2019.
+Now we’re hearing analysts say the Fed is going to have to lower two-three times in 2019.
 It’s a complete change from fall/winter 2018 when everyone was thinking 2019 was going to be a great year and that the Fed may have to hike 2-4 times during the year.

 FHA Mortgage Rates